 Extend Block Selection

 An initial selection using Extend Block Selection (Alt+]) is either the current statement or innermost block of code containing the caret.
 Blocks beyond the current statement are typically logical groups of them, e.g. all statements that comprise a method, or compounds statements—including their conditions and guards.

-If you initiate Extend Block Selection when the caret is at the first non-white space character of a block, e.g. at the 'i' of "if", the initial selection is trimmed.
+If you initiate Extend Block Selection when the caret is before the first non-whitespace character of a block, e.g. before the 'i' of "if", the initial selection is trimmed.